Kurt Cobain: Early life

 When Cobain was nine years old, his parents divorced.
 He later said the divorce had a profound effect on his life, and his mother noted that his personality changed dramatically; Cobain became defiant and withdrawn.
 In a 1993 interview, he said he felt "ashamed" of his parents as a child and had desperately wanted to have a "typical family ...
 I wanted that security, so I resented my parents for quite a few years because of that."

-Cobain's parents found new partners after the divorce.
-Although his father had promised not to remarry, he married Jenny Westeby, to Kurt's dismay.
+His parents found new partners after the divorce.
+Although his father had promised not to remarry, he married Jenny Westeby, to Cobain's dismay.
 Cobain, his father, Westeby, and her two children, Mindy and James, moved into a new household.
 Cobain liked Westeby at first, as she gave him the maternal attention he desired.
 In January 1979, Westeby gave birth to a boy, Chad Cobain.
 This new family, which Cobain insisted was not his real one, was in stark contrast to the attention Cobain was used to receiving as an only boy, and he became resentful of his stepmother.
 Cobain's mother dated a man who was abusive; Cobain witnessed the domestic violence inflicted upon her, with one incident resulting in her being hospitalized with a broken arm.
-Wendy refused to press charges, remaining committed to the relationship.
+His mother refused to press charges, remaining committed to the relationship.

 Cobain behaved insolently toward adults during this period and began bullying another boy at school.
-His father and Westeby took him to a therapist who concluded that he would benefit from a single family environment.
+His father and Westeby took him to a therapist who concluded that he would benefit from a single-family environment.
 Both sides of the family unsuccessfully attempted to reunite his parents.
 On June 28, 1979, Cobain's mother granted full custody to his father.
 Cobain's teenage rebellion quickly became overwhelming for his father who placed him in the care of family and friends.
-While living with the born-again Christian family of his friend Jesse Reed, Cobain became a devout Christian and regularly attended church services.
-He later renounced Christianity, engaging in what was described as "anti-God" rants.
-The song "Lithium" is about his experience while living with the Reed family.
-Religion remained an important part of his personal life and beliefs.
+While living with the born-again Christian family of his friend Jesse Reed, Cobain became a devout Christian and attended church services regularly.
+He later renounced Christianity, engaging in what were described as "anti-God" rants.
+Cobain claimed that "Lithium" was about his experience while living with the Reed family.
+He also stated in a 1992 interview that it was a fictionalized account of a man who "turned to religion as a last resort to keep himself alive" after the death of his girlfriend, "to keep him from suicide".
+However, spirituality remained an important part of Cobain's personal life and beliefs.